 These are seven completely different, largely disconnected applications, each with their own quirks, costs, and limitations.
 None of these tools are hard to use, but switching between them can create serious inefficiencies.

 Remembering how to input data into a specific spreadsheet takes time, as does remembering to check a calendar, or hunting down the right sales form in a shared Dropbox folder.
-This eats away at time that could be spent talking to prospects, making deals, and closing sales.
+This eats away at time you could use to talk to prospects, making deals, and closing sales.

 Get your time back by creating a new center of gravity: a customer relationship management (CRM) system that stores all necessary customer information, all in one place.